Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

 <img width="779" alt="image" src="https://github.com/user-attachments/assets/b7d89662-7c91-47d2-acb8-be1e43e231a6" />

-Now, try to insert a record with an existing primary key and a different product_id value.
+Now, I try to insert a record with an existing primary key and a different product_id value.
 Update the JSON record:
 <ol>
       <li>Return to the AWS Cloud9 IDE and the not_an_existing_product.json file.</li>
-      <li>Don't change the value of product_name.</li>
+      <li>I did not change the value of product_name.</li>
-      <li>Replace the product_id value of <676767676767> with 3333333333</li>
+      <li> I simply replace the product_id value of <676767676767> with 3333333333</li>
-      <li>In the upper left, choose File > Save to save your changes</li>
+      <li>In the upper left, choose File > Save to save my changes</li>
 </ol>

 <img width="958" alt="image" src="https://github.com/user-attachments/assets/d81092f5-a4d9-4ac7-bb15-afb53a202724" />

-Run the previous AWS CLI put-item command again: View the table data in the DynamoDB item explorer by choosing Run.
+I Ran the previous AWS CLI put-item command again: View the table data in the DynamoDB item explorer by choosing Run.

 <img width="832" alt="image" src="https://github.com/user-attachments/assets/04bf2ba3-a7ba-49b1-b958-518857298799" />

 <h3>Analysis:</h3>

 The product_id value of the best pie record was replaced with the new value of product_id.
-However, you don't want this behaviour.
-You want separate operations for adding new products and for updating product attributes.
+However, I don't want this behaviour.
+I want separate operations for adding new products and for updating product attributes.
-To implement this feature, you can refine the behavior of the put-item command with condition expressions.
+To implement this feature, I can refine the behavior of the put-item command with condition expressions.

-You can use condition expressions to determine which item should be modified.
-In this case, you must prevent records from being overwritten if they already exist in the table.
+I can use condition expressions to determine which item should be modified.
+In this case, I must prevent records from being overwritten if they already exist in the table.
 The <bold>attribute_not_exists()</bold> function provides this capability.
 Next, test the condition expression.
-You try to insert another version of the record for best pie.
+I try to insert another version of the record for best pie.

-Update the JSON record:
+To update the JSON record:
 <ol>
       <li>Return to the AWS Cloud9 IDE and the not_an_existing_product.json file.</li>
-      <li>Don't change the value of product_name.</li>
+      <li>I did not change the value of product_name.</li>
-      <li>Replace the product_id value of <3333333333> with 2222222222</li>
+      <li>I only the product_id value of <3333333333> with 2222222222</li>
 </ol>

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/10c3d76f-6a3a-4b84-99fb-c4a0d8470a16" />

-Save your changes.
+Save my changes.

 In the AWS Cloud9 terminal, run the following AWS CLI put-item command:

       aws dynamodb put-item \
       --table-name FoodProducts \
       --item file://../resources/an_existing_product.json \
       --condition-expression "attribute_not_exists(product_name)" \
       --region us-east-1

-The command should return this output:
+The command return this output:

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/503e46c8-09c7-4d7d-856b-af2527e1580d" />